 15,000 BP: Glacial marine ice cores, Ross Sea.

-26,000 BP: Oldest known Homo Sapiens sapiens human footprints. disc. in Grotte Chauvet cave, France.
-Palaeolithic boy, c9 yrs.
+26,000 BP: Oldest known Homo Sapiens sapiens human footprints discovered. in Grotte Chauvet cave, France.
+Palaeolithic boy, about 9 yrs.
 (Times, 11/6/99 p.13.)

-White’s guestimate for birthdate of Adam (How Old is the Earth? p.29).
-Britain may have been joined to France, indicating lower sea levels around this time.
-Human footprints around Lake Mungo, S.E.
+20,000 BP: Human footprints around Lake Mungo, S.E.
 Australia dated by luminescence in sand grains (IHJ:Aus).
-See also 60,000 - 40,000 BP.
+See also 40,000 BP.

 10,000 BP: Antarctic ice cores show upward trend in temperatures - contradicts Hapgood.

 18,000 BP: Salutrian civilisation in France/Spain.
 Technology bears similarities to Clovis 5,000 years later.
 Has led to theory that these Europeans crossed Atlantic to Americas via skin boats and ice floes.
 Pre-Columbian.
 DNA evidence seems to support this mixing.

-Lascaux cave paintings, France depict animals (bulls, horses etc) which would not have been found in the region during the Ice Age - Frank Edge's summer sky map of 15,000 BC theory with Taurus and other constellations depicted to fix the summer solstice (Schoch, p.65).
-Over 17,000 years recorded by cave stalagmites in Sauerland, Germany trace periods of warming & cooling of the Earth (Niggemann et al., A Paleoclimate Record of the Last 17,600 years in Stalagmites from the B7 Cave, Sauerland, Quaternary Science Reviews 22 (2003) pp 555-67.
+17,300 BP: Lascaux cave paintings, France depict animals (bulls, horses etc) which would not have been found in the region during during peak glaciation - Frank Edge's summer sky map of 15,000 BC theory claims some of the paintings represent Taurus and other constellations depicted to fix the summer solstice (Schoch, p.65).

+17,000 BP: Cave stalagmites in Sauerland, Germany trace periods of warming and cooling of the Earth back to this period (Niggemann et al., A Paleoclimate Record of the Last 17,600 years in Stalagmites from the B7 Cave, Sauerland, Quaternary Science Reviews 22 (2003) pp 555-67.

 14,000 BP: First inundation of Black Sea with Mediterranean saline overspill?
 (BBC Focus magazine, November 2010.), See also 5,500 BC.